 Prior to 2000, GPS signals were intentionally degraded for civilian use for national security reasons.
 The process used is called Selective Availability (SA), which deliberately introduced error to degrade the performance of consumer-level GPS measurements.
 The decision to turn SA off in 2000 made GPS immediately viable for civilian use, and we have seen a dramatic increase in GPS-enabled consumer technology since that point.
 For more information on Selective Availability, visit GPS.gov.

-Registered Penn State students should return now to the Chapter 5 folder in Canvas (via the Resources menu) to take a self-assessment quiz about the Geospatial Data Quality.
+Registered Penn State students should return now take the self-assessment quiz about the Geospatial Data Quality.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.